FangSen9000/FangSen9000/README.md

 <!--

 I'm **Sen Fang**, my famous nickname is whileFish.
 The English name I used was Wirth·Augustus.
 I am the author of the [World Snapshot Model and the Wave Generative Model]().
-You might be looking for:
+You might be looking for the following concepts that I have proposed:

 - [WSM&WaveGen](https://world-snapshot.github.io) - Project Page of World-Snapshot.
 - [Unified Law for Visual Tasks](https://github.com/World-Snapshot/Unified-Law-for-Visual-Tasks) - The Four Laws of Computer Vision.